Shifted Poisson structures on differentiable stacks: -graded Lie -algebras

-In the non-graded case, when $\leftgla$ and $\rightgla$ are ordinary Lie algebras, i.e. graded Lie algebras concentrated in degree $0$, we recover the usual notion of a crossed module, which is also called a {\it strict Lie 2--algebra}(\cite{BaezCranz}).
-Since the strict case is the only case we are interested in, we omitted the term strict in Definition \ref{def:strictLie2}.
-For $\pi \in \rightgla_k, a \in \leftgla_l$, it will be practical to denote by $ a \cdot \pi$ the element $ (-1)^{k(l+1)} \pi \cdot a $.
+In the non-graded case when $\leftgla$ and $\rightgla$ are ordinary Lie algebras, i.e. graded Lie algebras concentrated in degree $0$, we recover the usual notion of a crossed module, which is also called a {\it strict Lie 2--algebra } \cite{BaezCranz}.
+Since it is the only case we are interested in, we omit the term ``strict" in Definition \ref{def:strictLie2}.

-\begin{remark} Items a) and b) in Definition \ref{def:strictLie2} imply that $\rightgla$ acts on $\leftgla$ by derivations of graded Lie algebras.
-Moreover, the fact that $d$ respects the Lie algebra bracket is a consequence of items a) and b) so that it could be omitted from \ref{def:strictLie2}. \end{remark}
+\begin{remark} The conditions (a) and (b) in Definition \ref{def:strictLie2} imply that $\rightgla$ acts on $\leftgla$ by derivations of graded Lie algebras.
+Moreover, the fact that $d$ respects the Lie algebra bracket is a consequence of (a) and (b), and can be omitted from Definition \ref{def:strictLie2}. \end{remark}